Blended families are tough.

 Ask the Lord to reveal to you, an area where you could sacrifice.
 Consider what it means to you when someone else sacrifices for your sake.
 Does that gain your respect for them?
 Does it endear you to them?
-Personal sacrifice is an important part of relationship, with kids and spouses.
+Personal sacrifice is an important part of the relationship, with kids and spouses.
 Didn’t God give us the perfect example of His sacrificial gift in Jesus?

 Just a little something to ponder …

 A lot of times we enter relationships with high hopes, unspoken (and sometimes unrealized) expectations, and we put on our rose-colored glasses.
-We think that the hiccups along the way will evenutally resolve themselves and in time, life will be incredible because we are together.
+We think that hiccups along the way will eventually resolve themselves and in time, life will be incredible because we are together.
 It kind of sounds like one of a million movie scripts.

-God created us for relationship, with Him and with others.
+God created us for relationships, with Him and with others.
 Our struggle is an opportunity to seek more of Him in our lives, and it has the greatest opportunity to glorify God if we walk where He leads us.

 One thing to remember about relationships is that they cause me to look at me.
 I learn that I can adjust in ways that I never knew I could.
 And yes, it’s another opportunity to grow and mature.
 Blended families are no exception.

 Relationships are well worth the struggle.
 Don’t give up.
 There are always adjustments you can make, even when you think you have tried everything.
 What is the challenge you are facing in your blended family right now?

 If this is a challenge for you, please check out my coaching pages.
 I can help you come up with a plan to get to your goals.
 Visit me over at Truly Resilient Counseling for help.